indero/t0maten/README.md

 # T0maten - A helper for doing daily pomodoro on the terminal

-This is a helper for working with pomodoro.
+This is a collection of tools and scripts for working with pomodoro.
 I use this for my everyday work.

 ## Install